apache/yetus/asf-site-src/source/documentation/in-progress/precommit/docker.html.md

 # Privileged Mode

-In some cases, the work being preformed inside the Docker container requires extra permissions.
+In some cases, the work being performed inside the Docker container requires extra permissions.
 Using the `--docker-privd` option enables Docker's extended privileges to the container.

 # Docker in Docker